JoseL-Oliver/isochores/README.md

 On this website, you can find the coordinates of the isochores predicted by IsoFinder (https://github.com/JoseL-Oliver/isofinder) in several mammal assemblies:

- 1. Human complete gap-free genome obtained by the Telomere-to-Telomere (T2T) consortium [6]
+ - Human complete gap-free genome obtained by the Telomere-to-Telomere (T2T) consortium [6]
- 2. Human hg19
+ - Human hg19
- 3. Chimp panTro4
+ - Chimp panTro4
- 4.
+ - Gorilla gorGor3
+ - Orangutan ponAbe2
+ - Rhesus rheMac3
+ - Mouse mm10
+ - rat rn5

 ### References